 The connection between Brazil and football is really strong, the national arena Maracanã is famous around the world.
-Going to football games here is easy and fun, an extatic atmosphere compensates for perhaps some lack in quality.
-The growing commercialism in football has drained The Brazilian league of a lot of talent, almost all the best players are abroad.
+Going to football games here is easy and fun, an ecstatic atmosphere compensates for perhaps some lack in quality.
+The growing commercialism in football has drained the Brazilian league of a lot of talent, almost all the best players play abroad, mostly in Europe.
 The national league start in May and end in December.
-January to April there are the prestigous State Championships to watch.
+January to April there are the prestigious State Championships to watch.

 Going to Maracanã is best done by subway or on organized tours.
 The subway take you all the way to the stadium, if it’s a night game or a bigger game it could be a bit dodgy.
 You buy the tickets in front of the entrances, if there are no tickets left you will have to try to get them from one of the hawkers lurking about.
 The more expensive arquibancada are on the rafters and more fun since you that is where the fans are.
 Ticket prices vary depending on the game, they start at around 60R$.

 Going organized is a convenient and safe option, the prices are not bad – operators offer this service in most hostels and hotels.
-Going to São Januário (the stadium of Vasco da Gama) or to Engenhão (the stadium of Botafogo) I only recommend organized since they are located in rough neighbourhoods and public transport options are only buses or the scetchy train.
-For your own safety it is good not to wear any team colours; Yes, there are bad football fans in Brazil too.
+Going to São Januário (the stadium of Vasco da Gama) or to Engenhão (the stadium of Botafogo) is recommended only in organized form since they are located in rough neighborhoods and public transport options are only buses or a sketchy train.

 The Different Teams